karloygard/xcomfortd-go/README.md

 Typical invocation:

-    ./xcomfortd-go usb -v -e -i xcomfortd -s tcp://user:password@mqtthost:1883
+    ./xcomfortd-go -v -e -i xcomfort -s tcp://user:password@mqtthost:1883 usb

 A prepackaged addon for Home Assistant is available at https://github.com/karloygard/hassio-addons

 xComfort is a wireless European home automation system, using the 868,3MHz band.
 The system is closed source.
 This code was reverse engineered from a variety of sources, without documentation from Eaton, and may not follow their specifications.
-If this code damages your devices, it's on you.

 This code supports both extended and regular status messages.
 Older devices only send the latter, which are not routed and have no delivery guarantees.
-Careful placement of the USB stick is important, so that it can see these messages.
+Careful placement of the CI is important, so that it can see these messages, or you can use more than one CI to improve coverage.

 A simple application for forwarding events to and from an MQTT server is provided.
 This can be used eg. to interface an xComfort installation with